 - Huacachina.
 This is the most popular option, as the Huacachina Oasis attracts large tourist masses every year.

 - Chilca (Lima).
-This sandboarding tour is close to Lima and not well known yet.
+This sandboarding tour in Lima is around 1h away and is not well known yet.

 - Paracas.
 In the California Desert (desierto de California), various sand buggy and sandboarding tours are offered.